Creating Effective PowerPoint Presentations

 For a visual overview of some important advice on how you can create good PowerPoint presentations with a clear purpose, check out this short video.

-If you have never used PowerPoint before, check out this helpful video below, which will overview some of the basics of PowerPoint presentation.
-This one is a little longer, but if you really need a detailed, how-to video, this will be a good resource.
+If you have never used PowerPoint before, check out these helpful videos below, which will overview some of the basics of PowerPoint presentation.
+The first video is short and sweet with some high-level ideas.
+The second video is longer and more in-depth; however, if you really need a detailed, how-to video, this will be a good resource.